BibliothecaDAO/master-scroll/docs/game/food.md

 ## What is Food

 Food comes in two forms. $WHEAT and $FISH.
 You have two options to get food in Eternum.
-Buy it from the Market or Grow it.
+Buy it from the market or grow it.

 :::note